rubensworks/PhD-Thesis/content/storing/evaluation.md

 which would not always be possible for large datasets.
 For our delta dictionary, we extend HDT's dictionary implementation with adjustments to make it work with unsorted triple components.
 We compress this delta dictionary with [gzip](http://www.gzip.org/), which requires decompression during querying and ingestion.
-Finally, for storing our addition counts, we use the Hash Database of Kyoto Cabinet, which is also memory-mapped.
+Finally, for storing our addition counts, we use the memory-mapped Hash Database of Kyoto Cabinet.

 We provide a developer-friendly C/C++ API for ingesting and querying data based on an OSTRICH store.
 Additionally, we provide command-line tools for ingesting data into an OSTRICH store,